powerexploit/Awesome-Python-Scripts/System-Automation-Scripts/PDF_Tables_To_CSV/README.md

 # PDF to CSV
-This scrpit will convert the tables in the PDF file into CSV files.
-Each CSV file has one table from the PDF and number of CSV equal to number of tables in the PDF.
+This script will convert the tables in the PDF file into CSV files.
+Each CSV file has one table from the PDF and the number of CSV equal to the number of tables in the PDF.

 # Requirements
 `pip install tabula-py, pandas`